ds-horizon/delivr-sdk-ota/README.md

 *NOTE: If you want to take a more cautious approach, you can even choose to perform a "staged rollout" as part of #3, which allows you to mitigate additional potential risk with the update (like did your testing in #2 touch all possible devices/conditions?) by only making the production update available to a percentage of your users.
 Then, after waiting for a reasonable amount of time to see if any crash reports or customer feedback comes in, you can expand it to your entire audience through DOTA dashboard.*

 You'll notice that the above steps refer to a "staging build" and "production build" of your app.
-If your build process already generates distinct binaries per "environment", then you don't need to read any further, since swapping out CodePush deployment keys is just like handling environment-specific config for any other service your app uses (like Facebook).
+If your build process already generates distinct binaries per "environment", then you don't need to read any further, since swapping out DOTA deployment keys is just like handling environment-specific config for any other service your app uses (like Facebook).
 However, if you're looking for examples (**including demo projects**) on how to setup your build process to accommodate this, then refer to the following sections, depending on the platform(s) your app is targeting:

   * [Android](docs/multi-deployment-testing-android.md)
   * [iOS](docs/multi-deployment-testing-ios.md)